jorgenwh/openai-gym/cartpole/dqn/README.md

-Solving the openai cartpole environment using a deep Q learning network.
+Solving the openai-gym cartpole environment using a deep Q learning network.

 Run the script: